w3c/html-ruby/explainers/ruby-tts.md

   If the annotations and the base disagree, the annotations take precedence.
-  If the annotations disagree with each other, the choice is somewhat arbitray, but we propose that the outermost annotation takes precedence.
+  If the annotations disagree with each other, the choice is somewhat arbitrary, but we propose that the outermost annotation takes precedence.
 * if multiple annotations on the same base have `ruby-type=auto`, we propose to let the user agent decide for itself which is which.